 Portion Control: Like any food, portion control is crucial.
 While shrimp is a healthy choice, excessive consumption can lead to overeating and affect calorie intake.

 Preparation Methods: Be mindful of how shrimp is prepared.
-Grilled, boiled, or steamed shrimp is a healthier option than deep-fried or breaded shrimp, which can add extra calories and unhealthy fats.
+Grilled, boiled, or steamed shrimp is healthier than deep-fried or breaded shrimp, which can add extra calories and unhealthy fats.

 Overall Diet: Shrimp should be part of a well-balanced diabetic diet that includes a variety of foods, such as vegetables, whole grains, and other lean protein sources.